Comparison January 17, 2026

 How Capture-and-Replay Works

 HookReplay takes a different approach.
-Instead of tunneling, it captures webhooks at a stable URL and lets you replay them to localhost whenever you want.
+It captures webhooks at a stable URL, stores them for inspection, and gives you two options: real-time forwarding to localhost (just like ngrok) or on-demand replay whenever you want.

 How HookReplay works